MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 When you need a cost-effective solution for moderately complex tasks, have limited computational resources, or require faster processing, choose GPT-4o Mini.
 It's ideal for projects with budget constraints and applications like customer support or efficient code analysis.

-When you're dealing with highly complex, multimodal tasks that require superior performance and detailed analysis, choose GPT-4o.
+When you're dealing with highly complex, multimodal tasks that require superior performance and detailed analysis, choose GPT-4o or GPT 4.1.
 It's the better choice for large-scale projects where accuracy and advanced capabilities are crucial.
 Another scenario where it's a better choice is when you have the budget and computational resources to support it.
 GPT-4o is also preferable for long-term projects that might grow in complexity over time.

 For projects requiring advanced reasoning capabilities, the o1 model excels.
 It's suitable for scenarios that demand sophisticated problem-solving and critical thinking.
 The o1 model excels in environments where nuanced reasoning, complex decision-making, and detailed analysis are important.